gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

       * the same word can get different representations based on the actual context
       * can handle complex linguistic nuances
       * In contrast: traditional embeddings provide a single static representation for each word regardless of its context
-    * Leverages Deep Learning: uses deep learning models trained on large-scale machine translation tasks, benefiting from the nuanced understanding of langauge
+    * Leverages Deep Learning: uses deep learning models trained on large-scale machine translation tasks, benefiting from the nuanced understanding of language
     * Complementary to Static Embeddings: CoVe are often used in combination with static embeddings like GloVE, providing both the efficiency of static representations and the contextual awareness of CoVe
     * Rich Representations: captures deeper semantic and syntactic information than static embeddings
   * Cons: